Kvieta1990/Kvieta1990.github.io/_posts/2022-10-09-jekyll_maths.md

 ```

 <p style='text-align: justify'>
-Here is where I put those lines in the `head.html` file, <a target="_blank" href="https://github.com/Kvieta1990/Kvieta1990.github.io/blob/5f16789664b6c19f9f15f75cd4eee20c4787720a/docs/_includes/head.html#L14-L16">Click Me</a>.
+Here is where I put those lines in the `head.html` file, <a target="_blank" href="https://github.com/Kvieta1990/Kvieta1990.github.io/blob/868f94cd02b16275f674c7f4bc3a0d2a215614c5/_includes/head.html#L14-L16">Click Me</a>.

 <br />

 The `page.use_math` variable is defined in the header of a post.
-Say, we want to enable the math display in a certain post, we just put `use_math: true` in the header of the post, like this, <a target="_blank" href="https://github.com/Kvieta1990/Kvieta1990.github.io/blob/5f16789664b6c19f9f15f75cd4eee20c4787720a/docs/_posts/2020-03-08-coriolis_force.md?plain=1#L8">Click Me</a>.
+Say, we want to enable the math display in a certain post, we just put `use_math: true` in the header of the post, like this, <a target="_blank" href="https://github.com/Kvieta1990/Kvieta1990.github.io/blob/868f94cd02b16275f674c7f4bc3a0d2a215614c5/_posts/2019-12-08-einstein_fridge.md?plain=1#L8">Click Me</a>.

 <br />

-The `mathjax_support.html` file is a file located in `docs/_includes` directory, with the following contents,
+The `mathjax_support.html` file is a file located in `_includes` directory, with the following contents,
 </p>

 ```html